alexisfasquel/brackets-reopener/README.md

 # Indent Guides for Brackets
-An extension for [Brackets](https://github.com/adobe/brackets/) to show indent guides in the code editor.
+An extension for [Brackets](https://github.com/adobe/brackets/) allowing you to reopen recent closed files.

 ### How to Install
 1. Select **Brackets > File > Extension Manager...**